And, this is your brain on… Pain.

-On one level, the above linked article is hardly new.
+On one level, the above-linked article is hardly new.

-I’ve had so many different massage, physio, chiro, yoga and medical people saying repeatedly that they see a direct link between the degree to which people focus on pain, the increase of that pain and the damage it does to the very fabric of those people’s beings.
+I’ve had so many different massages, physio, chiro, yoga and medical people saying repeatedly that they see a direct link between the degree to which people focus on pain, the increase of that pain and the damage it does to the very fabric of those people’s beings.

-I’ve chatted with high-level certified trainers who have noted that the average performance athlete endures many times greater pain every day then some of the worst chronic pain sufferers and, at least on a personality level, remain unchanged by such.
+I’ve chatted with high-level certified trainers who have noted that the average performance athlete endures many times greater pain every day than some of the worst chronic pain sufferers and, at least on a personality level, remain unchanged by such.
 Somehow, they manage to preemptively train their brains to focus elsewhere.

 For both of these categories of practitioners, the above is not a shock.

-But, what’s interesting about the above is that now research data is starting to trickle in as to the mechanism by which the brain actually recreates itself to maximize and focus on pain and that personality, long touted as eternal and unchanging, is finally being understood as the plastic entity we have always seen it to be — in this case, in a very counter productive way.
+But, what’s interesting about the above is that now research data is starting to trickle in as to the mechanism by which the brain actually recreates itself to maximize and focus on pain and that personality, long touted as eternal and unchanging, is finally being understood as the plastic entity we have always seen it to be — in this case, in a very counterproductive way.

 What’s still missing, however, is a solidly researched method to reverse the above and make that neuronal growth go elsewhere which would, itself, likely have to be preceded by an understanding of which of the above three elements (Focus, increase or personality) is essential to the reversal of such.